openproblems-bio/common_resources/TASK_INSTRUCTIONS.md

 ## Benchmarking ([docs](https://openproblems.bio/documentation/create_task/create_workflow))

 When you are finished with creating your components and dataset processor you can create a workflow to benchmark the components.
-This workflow will be created together with the Openproblems team.
+This workflow will be created together with the OpenProblems team.